Clemapfel/mousetrap/docs/03_actions.md

 ### Menus

-One of the most common forms of interaction with a GUI application is in the form of *menus*.
+One of the most common forms of interaction with a GUI application is in the form of a **menu**.
 A menu is a nested list of items.
 Each item has a label, if the user clicks the label, something happens.
 That "something", in mousetrap, is usually an invocation of an `Action`.

-To create the most simple menu with just one item, we need two objects, a [**model** and **view**](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller).
+To create even the most simple menu with just one item, we need two objects, a [**model** and **view**](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller).
 The model holds the internal structure of the menu, including what label to show for which action, the order of the items, etc. The view displays the menu on screen:

 ```cpp
 // create two actions